jbengtson/ksp-partfailure/README.md

 Although I don't outright copy code, I have learned a lot from the following mod authors' code and have decided to license accordingly:

-ialdabaoth - Deadly Reentry and Modular Fuel System TaranisElsu - TAC Life Support
+- ialdabaoth: Deadly Reentry and Modular Fuel System
+- TaranisElsu: TAC Life Support

 And, of course, thanks to #kspmodders for letting me bug them with dumb newbie questions.